What Is Tactical Asset Allocation (TAA)?

 Tactical asset allocation (TAA) is an investment style in which the three primary asset classes (stocks, bonds and cash) are actively balanced and adjusted.
-The purpose of tactical asset allocation is to maximize portfolio returns while keeping market risk to a minimum, as compared to a benchmark index.
+The ultimate strategy of tactical asset allocation is to maximize portfolio returns while keeping market risk to a minimum, as compared to a benchmark index.

 Why Tactical Asset Allocation Is More Important Than Investment Selection